phil-opp/blog_os/blog/content/first-edition/posts/07-remap-the-kernel/index.md

 ```
 objdump -d build/kernel-x86_64.bin | grep -B100 "10ab97"
 ```
 We disassemble our kernel and search for `10ab97`.
-The `-B100` option prints the 100 preceeding lines too.
+The `-B100` option prints the 100 preceding lines too.
 The output tells us the responsible function:

 ```
 ...